 New to DairyTrace

-While dual tagging is optimal, DairyTrace has introduced a white single button RFID tag that may be used to identify calves born on a dairy farm that are destined to leave for the meat sector at a young age. (*not applicable in Québec)
+While dual tagging is optimal, DairyTrace has introduced a white single button RFID tag that may be used to identify calves born on a dairy farm that are destined to leave the farm at a young age for purposes other than dairy production. (*not applicable in Québec)

 Recording & Reporting